underscoreio/essential-scala/src/pages/objects/classes.md

 anotherNewNoel: Person = Person@63ee4826
 ~~~

-This means we can write a method that takes aany `Person` as a parameter:
+This means we can write a method that takes any `Person` as a parameter:

 ~~~ scala
 scala> object alien {